-Schindler's (2015) model strengthens Hudson’s account of discovery by demanding that the base description capture, at least in part, the discovered phenomenon’s essence: \begin{quote} A discovery of X requires \textbf{observing X or its direct effects} […] and the \textbf{correct conceptualisation of those of X’s \textit{essential properties} that suffice (epistemically) to individuate X} at time t […] (op.cit., p.132, emphases in the original). \end{quote}
+Schindler's (2015) model strengthens Hudson’s account of discovery by demanding that the base description capture, at least in part, the discovered phenomenon’s essence: \begin{quote} A discovery of X requires \textbf{observing X or its direct effects} […] and the \textbf{correct conceptualisation of those of X’s \emph{essential properties} that suffice (epistemically) to individuate X} at time t […] (op.cit., p.132, emphases in the original). \end{quote}

-For a discovery, the phenomenon’s (materially demonstrated) base description—in Hudson’s terminology—must contain at least some true beliefs about X’s characteristic features, defining what X is.
-Moreover, a discoverer needs to possess enough knowledge of them such that, against her background knowledge, she can discriminate X from other conceivable entities with similar effects.
+For a discovery, the phenomenon’s (materially demonstrated) base description—in Hudson’s terminology—must contain at least some true beliefs about X’s characteristic features, defining what X is and discriminating X from other conceivable entities with similar effects.
 Thanks to such robust partial knowledge about X, according to Schindler, the phenomenon has been sufficiently comprehended—both empirically (qua material demonstration) as well as theoretically (qua the identification of its (partial) essence)—to licence the title of a discovery.

 Through the insistence on essential properties in the base description, Schindler tries to overcome what he perceives as the main shortcoming of Hudson’s model (which Hudson (2001, p.78) in turn animadverts upon in Kuhn’s)—the double “what-indeterminacy”-problem (p.128): how \emph{accurate} does a base description have to be for a discovery?
 And how much \emph{in}accuracy or \emph{in}completeness is permissible?
 The identification of some of X’s essential properties is supposed to address the first; the epistemic background—enabling the distinction between X and alternative entities—is supposed to take care of the second question.